-You'll need two main suppliers for parts for this project (and for your virtual pinball cabinet build in general, for that matter).
+You'll need two main suppliers for parts for this project, and for your virtual pinball cabinet build in general.
 The first is an electronics distributor.
-I've been very happy with Mouser Electronics, and DigiKey also has a great reputation.
+I've been very happy with Mouser Electronics, and DigiKey also has a good reputation.
 The second is a pinball parts dealer.
 Pinball Life and Marco Specialties are both great.
-VirtuaPin sells some of the most commonly needed parts for virtual cabinets, often at great prices, although they don't have the comprehensive selection the distributors do. eBay is also worth a look, although used pinball parts on eBay always seem to be at least as expensive as new parts from the distributors, and aren't as shiny and new.
+I also recommend VirtuaPin; their prices are usually quite good, and they have many of the key parts for virtual cabinets, but their selection isn't as comprehensive as the distributors'. eBay can also be worth a look, although used pinball parts on eBay always seem to be at least as expensive as new parts from the distributors, and aren't as shiny and new.